 📅 Age: They must be younger than 25 years of age on December 31 of their nomination year.

-🎓 Qualifications: They will not hold a Master's degree or a higher academic qualification by December 31 of their nomination year.
+🎓 Qualifications: They will not hold a Master's degree or higher academic qualification by December 31 of their award year.

-⚖️ Legal/Financial: They have not been convicted, sanctioned, or otherwise subject to restrictions imposed by the Republic of India.
+⚖️ Legal/Financial: They have not been convicted, sanctioned, or otherwise made subject to restrictions by the Republic of India.

 For more information about the Parvati Dhan Scholarships, please contact Akshunna S. Dogra.